 Reflecting on the bold design in the AFR article, Mayor Tom Tate was adamant when briefing the architects that the design for the new building should reflect the Gold Coast’s personality.

 “It had to be fun – first and foremost – and make people think, ‘what is that?’
 And the last thing, be unapologetic.
-It’s the ‘have-a-go’ spirit of the Gold Coast,’ he said.
+It’s the ‘have-a-go’ spirit of the Gold Coast,’

 The Gold Coast has long had a reputation as a holiday destination, a place for surf, sun and theme parks.
 But the addition of HOTA Gallery will make the HOTA precinct a place where arts and culture, lifestyle and recreation mix seamlessly.